rcmaniac25/d3fabric/README.md

 All are welcome.

-I am a noob when it comes to JavaScript, look at my [repos](https://github.com/rcmaniac25?tab=repositories), most if not all are native code.
+I am a noob when it comes to JavaScript, look at my other [repos](https://github.com/rcmaniac25?tab=repositories), most if not all are native code.
 Not web projects.